 What does health insurance cover?
 It depends.
 Every program is different, and because of this, it is important to study a specific plan to determine what it covers.

-Insurance plans provide substance abuse insurance to treat addictions to different drugs.
+Insurance plans provide substance use disorder insurance to treat addictions to different drugs.
 Some of the drug addictions commonly seen and covered under insurance coverage options and plans include treatments for addiction to

 - Methanphetamine (meth)